edwarjosep11/Breast-Cancer-Detection/README.md

 ## Files
 * [Breast-Cancer-Prediction](https://nbviewer.org/github/edwarjosep11/Breast-Cancer-Detection/blob/main/breast-cancer-prediction.ipynb): Jupyter Notebook with full code and the results of each model.
+* Data Folder: A folder with a csv. file containing the data for the project.
+The data is also available online at [Kaggle](https://www.kaggle.com/datasets/uciml/breast-cancer-wisconsin-data?datasetId=180&sortBy=voteCount).
 * README.md: A markdown file that contains information about the project.

 ## Dataset